Landing craft tank: Development

 It was at the insistence of the British prime minister Winston Churchill in mid-1940 that the LCT was created.
 Its speed was 10 kn on engines delivering about 700 hp.
 Designated the LCT Mark 1, 20 were ordered in July 1940 and a further 10 in October 1940.)

+Sir Rowland Baker, RCNC Constructor, was tasked with developing a family of landing craft from 1940 onwards.
+From 1941 he was promoted to Acting Chief Constructor and Superintendent of Landing Craft.
+He developed the designs for LCT(1) to LCT(4) described below.

 Mark 1

 The first LCT Mark 1 was launched by Hawthorn Leslie, Hebburn on Tyne, in November 1940.
 It was designed to land three of the heaviest tanks (40t) then envisaged for the British Army in 2 ft 6ins of water on a 1:35 gradient beach.
 The load capacity was three 40-ton tanks, six 25-ton tanks or six 16-ton tanks.
 The forward draught was 3 feet forward and 5 feet 9 inches aft.
 They were designed on the same principle as a floating dock, with watertight side pontoons on each side joined by a tank deck set below the waterline.
 The tank deck swept up above the waterline near the bow before falling away again to the ramp.
 Engines were two Hall Scott Defender petrol engines of 500 hp each.
 The craft were arranged in four sections so they could be shipped to the Eastern Mediterranean as deck cargo on merchant ships.
 Thirty of these craft were ordered.